satuelisa/StatisticalLearning/README.md

 Instead of fitting one model to all of the data, we can fit simple, local models for each point we are interested in; the book calls these _query points_.
-The way "locality" is defined is by assigining a function that sets a weight for each data point based on its distance from the query point.
-These weight-assignment functions are called **kernels** and are usually parametrized in a way that controls how wide the neighborhood will be.
+The way "locality" is defined is by assigning a function that sets a weight for each data point based on its distance from the query point.
+These weight-assignment functions are called **kernels** and are usually parameterized in a way that controls how wide the neighborhood will be.
 Kernels are the topic of Chapter 12.

 This is like the simple thing we did for the nearest-neighbor